vict0rsch/PaperMemory/docs/index.md

 </div>

 <br/>
-PaperMemory is designed to be a fast, lightweight and user-friendly in-browser reference manager, with tons of features to make your life easier.
+PaperMemory is designed to be a fast, automated and user-friendly in-browser reference manager, with tons of features to make your life easier.
 <br/>
 <br/>